tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

---no-auto-upgrade                     turn off auto-upgrade of installed firmware --no-nand-backup                      skip full NAND backup (config is still being backed up) --pool-user [POOL_USER]               set username and workername for default pool --no-keep-network                     do not keep miner network configuration (use DHCP) --no-keep-pools                       do not keep miner pool configuration --no-keep-hostname                    do not keep miner hostname and generate new one based on MAC
+--no-auto-upgrade                     turn off auto-upgrade of installed firmware --no-nand-backup                      skip full NAND backup (config is still being backed up) --pool-user [POOL_USER]               set username and workername for default pool --psu-power-limit		      set PSU power limit (in watts, Braiins OS+ only) --no-keep-network                     do not keep miner network configuration (use DHCP) --no-keep-pools                       do not keep miner pool configuration --no-keep-hostname                    do not keep miner hostname and generate new one based on MAC